Learn something new every day

 This type of transport tends to demand a lot of fuel, because it takes energy to keep the shipping container cool during transit, especially if icy temperatures are needed.
 The fuel costs and the base cost of building a refrigerated unit for shipping can make refrigerated transport more expensive than conventional shipping, especially since the shipping company may also need to follow special precautions.
 Refrigerated trucks, for example, are usually not driven in extremely hot weather, because the refrigeration system could potentially fail when faced with very high temperatures.

 Most users of refrigerated transport are large companies and institutions, because individuals rarely require huge volumes of refrigerated materials.
-Hospitals and medical research facilities rely on refrigerated transport for specialized medical supplies like vaccines and drugs, while scientific researchers use refrigerated shipping to transport certain chemicals and supplies which are vulnerable to temperature variations.
+Hospitals and medical research facilities rely on this type of transport for specialized medical supplies like vaccines and drugs, while scientific researchers use refrigerated shipping to transport certain chemicals and supplies which are vulnerable to temperature variations.
 Refrigerated transport is also a huge part of the global food industry, ensuring that fish, meat, dairy products, and fragile produce can be safely carried across great distances to satisfy hungry consumers.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!